-42 strict assures that all students in grades 6-12 have an Individual Learning Plan he requirements of KRS 158.6459 and 704 KAR 3:305.
-Yes ▼ 43 B. As it relates to student interventions, the local district assures: Yes ▼ a.
+42. strict assures that all students in grades 6-12 have an Individual Learning Plan he requirements of KRS 158.6459 and 704 KAR 3:305.
+Yes 🔻 43.
+As it relates to student interventions, the local district assures: Yes ▼ a.
 A high school student whose highest score on the college admissions examination under KRS 158.6453 (5)(b)5 in English, reading, or mathematics is below the system-wide standard established by the Council on Postsecondary Education for entry into a credit-bearing course at a public postsecondary institution without placement in a remedial course or an entry-level course with supplementary academic support shall be provided the opportunity to participate in accelerated learning designed to address his or her identified academic deficiencies prior to high school graduation.
 KRS 158.6459(1). b.
 By February 1 of each year, the school-based decision making council, or the principal if there is not a council, with the involvement of parents, faculty, and staff shall set the school's targets for eliminating any achievement gap and submit them to the superintendent for consideration.
 The superintendent and the school-based decision making council, or the principal if there is not a council, shall agree on the targets before they are submitted to the local board of education for adoption.
 KRS 158.649(4).
-44 strict assures that all courses in the local course catalog are linked to Kentucky's ademic Course Codes.
+44. strict assures that all courses in the local course catalog are linked to Kentucky's ademic Course Codes.
 704 KAR 3:540.
-Yes 🔻 45 45.
-The local district assures that a library media center has been established in every elementary and secondary school and that a school librarian is employed to organize, equip, and manage the operations of the school media library and holds the appropriate certification in accordance with KRS 161.020, 161.030, and 158.102.
-46. The local district assures that all K-3 programs meet the requirements of 704 KAR 3:440, and that each primary school program includes the following attributes: developmentally appropriate educational practices; multiage and multiability classrooms; continuous progress; authentic assessment; qualitative reporting methods; professional teamwork; and positive parent involvement.
+Yes ▼ 45. elementary and manage strict assures that a library media center has been established in every and secondary school and that a school librarian is employed to organize, equip, e the operations of the school media library and holds the appropriate in accordance with KRS 161.020, 161.030, and 158.102.
+Yes V 46. and that eac appropriate progress; au strict assures that all K-3 programs meet the requirements of 704 KAR 3:440, ch primary school program includes the following attributes: developmentally educational practices; multiage and multiability classrooms; continuous uthentic assessment; qualitative reporting methods; professional teamwork; and ent involvement.
 704 KAR 3:440.
-Yes V 46 Yes V positive par ent involvement.
-704 KAR 3:440.
+Yes 🔻

-47. are identified content as c syllabus for established KAR 3:303 a appropriate strict assures that any courses it identifies as advanced placement courses: (1) d as an advanced placement course by the College Board; (2) include the lescribed in the College Board overview, description, and recommended course the applicable course; (3) are aligned with Kentucky's Academic Expectations as in KRS 158.6451 and Kentucky's Academic Standards as established in 704 and 704 KAR Chapter 8; (4) prepares a student to take and be successful on the advanced placement examination administered by the College Board; and (5) ble to all students.
-704 KAR 3:510 Yes ▼ 48.
-In accordan ce with KRS 158.791, the district assures: That all Yes ▼ elementary schools: a.
+47. are identified content as d syllabus for established KAR 3:303 a appropriate strict assures that any courses it identifies as advanced placement courses: (1) d as an advanced placement course by the College Board; (2) include the lescribed in the College Board overview, description, and recommended course the applicable course; (3) are aligned with Kentucky's Academic Expectations as in KRS 158.6451 and Kentucky's Academic Standards as established in 704 and 704 KAR Chapter 8; (4) prepares a student to take and be successful on the advanced placement examination administered by the College Board; and (5) ble to all students.
+704 KAR 3:510 Yes 48.
+In accordan ce with KRS 158.791, the district assures: That all Yes T elementary schools: a.
 Provide comprehensive school-wide reading program; b.
 Provide diagnostic reading assessments and intervention services for those students who need them to learn to read at the proficient level; C. Ensure quality instruction by highly trained teachers; and d.
 Provide high quality library media programming; (defined in KDE's Beyond Proficiency @ your library).
 And that all middle and high schools: a.
 Provide direct, explicit instruction to students lacking skills in how to read, learn, and analyze information in key subjects, including language, reading, English, mathematics, science, social studies, arts and humanities, practical living, and career studies; and b.
 Ensure that teachers have the skills to help all students develop critical strategies and skills for subject-based reading.